-If you have any questions about your oral health call our dentist at 864-509-0040 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 864-509-0040.
 At Family Dental Care of Powdersville we believe that taking care of your oral health is an investment in your overall health.

 Cold Sore Treatment